Zorochase/ultimate-retro-shader-collection/docs/spatial_shaders.md

 > - your model has a (semi-)transparent texture or vertex colors.
 > - you want to use the `alpha` component of the `albedo_color` uniform.

-## 📁 Files
+## :file_folder: Files

 ### `common.gdshaderinc`

 This file serves as the foundation for all the `spatial` shaders in the collection.
 It makes extensive use of [macros](https://docs.godotengine.org/en/stable/tutorials/shaders/shader_reference/shader_preprocessor.html#define) to set the `render_mode` and determine which uniforms are exposed when certain shaders are applied to a material.

 You can `#include` this file in your own shader file and `#define` particular macros to gain greater control over the appearance of a model beyond what the following files offer.
-See [⚡ Macros](#⚡-macros) for more information.
+See [:zap: Macros](#zap-macros) for more information.

 ### `basic_(opaque|transparent).gdshader`